Make and Dress Clothespin Dolls

 To finish the basic T-shirt or shirt for a clothespin doll, wrap a section of ribbon around the doll's body, covering the ends of the ribbon glued on for the sleeves.
 Overlap the ribbon and glue it neatly to the back of the doll.

-The shirt and doll shown here will be dressed in a traditional saree made from wired ribbon in the tutorial for the South Asian Doll in a Sari.Continue to 10 of 12 below.
+The shirt and doll shown here will be dressed in a traditional saree made from wired ribbon.

 Easy Clothespin Doll Clothing

-The clothespin doll shown here has a shirt made with ribbon sleeves and a body, As the ribbon is too stiff to bend back on the doll for sleeves, a bit of satin ribbon was used to extend the neckline.
-The doll's skirt is a simple 3 inch (8cm) diameter circle of fabric with a hole cut into it so it can be slipped over the doll's body.
+The clothespin doll shown here has a shirt made with ribbon sleeves and a body.
+Since the ribbon is too stiff to bend back on the doll for sleeves, a bit of satin ribbon was used to extend the neckline.
+The doll's skirt is a simple 3 inch/8 centimeters diameter circle of fabric with a hole cut into it so it can be slipped over the doll's body.
 The body section of the shirt (also made of ribbon) is glued over the top edge of the skirt to hide the opening.
 The skirt shown here was edged with embroidery floss to finish the edge, but you could also use lace, or simply finish your fabric circle with fray check or a thin line of PVA glue.

 As the clothespin dolls work well with most 1:12 scale miniature accessories, you can use a range of tutorials from this site to fit specialty items to suit your clothespin dolls.

 If you want to make a clothespin doll baby and mother for shower decorations or a cake topper for a new mother, it is easy to make a newborn baby doll to fit in her arms.
 To make the baby shown here, we glued a round wooden bead to the top of a vase-shaped wooden bead.